Nmuta/sql/Unit05.md

 3 => Get me a list of how many orders have been placed by Sam Williams.
+(There are multiple people named Sam Williams; just pretend it's all the same person).
 *How many total orders Have been placed?*

 *When was Sam Williams most active ?*